-Crimson Dynamo is often described as an evil Russian/Soviet version of Iron Man.
+Crimson Dynamo is often described as an evil Russian/Soviet version of Iron Man, despite the fact that his best known incarnation (Anton Vanko) was mostly a ally for him.
 Although a female has worn the suit before, he is most often a Russian man with a suit of armor similar to Iron Man's.
 There have been multiple wearers.

 Crimson Dynamo was created by Stan Lee and Don Heck in 1963 and first appeared in Tales Of Suspense # 46.

 The first Crimson Dynamo was a Soviet inventor named Антон Ванко (Anton Vanko), who was Armenian by origin.
-He built the original battle suit and battled Iron Man.
+He built the original battle suit (partly from Stark's own plans for electrical current) and battled Iron Man.
 Tony Stark realized that brute force could not defeat him and decided to fool him.
 Stark said Vanko's bosses wanted to kill Vanko after the first successful test.
-Vanko remembered that, before the operation, he was threatened with death.
+Vanko remembered that, before the operation, he was threatened with death if he failed.
 He escaped with Stark to America, where he became a senior scientist at Stark Industries.
 Vanko died killing the second person who would don the title of Crimson Dynamo: Boris Turgenev.

 The Soviet government was not taking losing one of its best inventors well.
 They thought that if they could not have him, nobody could.
 They sent the best agents of the KGB, Black Widow and Boris Turgenev, after Vanko.
 Once in America, Turgenev stole the Crimson Dynamo armor.
-He attacked Stark and defeated him.
-He was ready to celebrate, but Vanko stopped him.
-Vanko fired from the experimental ray gun, but it killed both Turgenev and he.
-Boris fulfilled the mission with which he was sent to America.
+He attacked Stark and defeated him after the latter was fooled into thinking Vanko was in the armor and was blindsided.
+He was ready to celebrate, but Vanko stopped him using a experimental ray gun, but it killed both Turgenev and himself.
+Boris ultimately fulfilled the mission with which he was sent to America.

 Current status: deceased

 Alex Nevsky was the protégé of the original Crimson Dynamo (Vanko).
-After Vanko defected to Stark Industries, Nevsky's career was ruined.
+After Vanko defected to Stark Industries, Nevsky's career was ruined due to his mentor being disgraced.
 He soon defected to the U.S. to compete with Stark Industries, but was forced to work for the KGB as the third Crimson Dynamo.
-He was later assassinated by the KGB for failing to kill Iron Man.
-The Crimson Dynamo armor was confiscated.
+He was later assassinated by the organisation for failing to kill Iron Man.
+The Crimson Dynamo armor was confiscated and archived for future study.

 Current status: deceased